Jennifer Brielmaier

 Recent Presentations

-Brielmaier, J. & Kuo, Y. Instructional Design Cycle Applied to an Online Psychology Course.
-GMU Innovations in Teaching and Learning Conference, September
+Brielmaier, J., & Kuo, Y. Comparing online, hybrid and face-to-face formats of a neuroscience course.
+GMU Innovations in Teaching and Learning Conference, September 2020.